derecles/epl-possession-analysis/README.md

 # epl-possession-analysis

-In a given professional soccer match, is there a relationship between [English Premier League (EPL)](https://www.premierleague.com) teams' possession of the ball and their match outcomes?
+In a professional soccer match, is there a relationship between [English Premier League (EPL)](https://www.premierleague.com) teams' possession of the ball and their match outcomes?

 ## Overview

-I have analyzed all of the matches played in the English Premier League (EPL) from 2006/07 to 2018/19.
+I have analyzed all of the matches played in the English Premier League from 2006/07 to 2018/19.

 2006/07 is the earliest season for which possession figures are available on the EPL website.